Stanford Men's Golf Team 9-time National Champion

 Bob Rosburg Website

 Rosburg_Bob Bob Rosburg.
 Letter winner 1946, 1947, 1948.
-Member of the 1946 national championship team and a member of the Stanford Hall of Fame.
+Member of the 1946 national championship team.
 A video interview with Bob Rosburg at age 81 is available below.

 Robert Reginald Rosburg, a member of the 1946 National Championship team, was an outstanding golfer and baseball player at Stanford.
 After leaving Stanford and turning professional in 1953, he became one of the most consistent golfers during his twenty year professional career.
 When he retired as a active player, Rosburg became a widely acclaimed golf commentator for ABC television.